ericnordelo/cross-chain-bridge-helpers/README.md

 5. The `getCrossChainTxConfigBytes` result, can be used as bridgeConfig in the Openzeppelin library.

-6. This are the accepted bridges in the current version:
+6. These are the accepted bridges in the current version:

    ```code
     export type Bridge =